19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Game Structure/Watches.md

 # Watches

-Each watch is four hours long.
+A watch is four hours long.

 Most major actions (travelling, foraging, etc.) take a watch to complete.

+Watches are used in overland traveling, or when resting in a dangerous place.

 Hex crawls are assumed to consist of 3 types of terrain.